-The lease was under the Organization's threshold policy of \$7,500 for recognizing lease assets and liabilities on its balance sheet based on immateriality.
+The lease was under the Organization's threshold policy of \$10,000 for recognizing lease assets and liabilities on its balance sheet based on immateriality, hence, not subject to ASU 2016-02.

 Other - The Institute is subject to legal proceedings, claims, and assessments which arise in the ordinary course of its business.
 In the opinion of management, the amount of ultimate liability with respect to these actions, should they occur, will not materially affect the Institute's financial statements.